NicholasLennox/express-generator-explainer/readme.md

 You can breath again, we are done with the error handling section now.
 Since this was such a long section with moving parts, the key points are sumarised below.

 **Note**: You are **not expected** to implement anything error handling related for the assignment, or change any of the default configurations.
-All that is required of you is to simply understand that the erorrs you see are rendered because of the custom error handling middleware implemented in this template.
+All that is required of you is to simply understand that the errors you see are rendered because of the custom error handling middleware implemented in this template.

 ### Error handling summary